FACTBOX-Relief efforts in Puerto Rico after Hurricane Maria

-Sept 30 (Reuters) - Puerto Rico, a U.S. territory of 3.4 million people, struggled through a 10th day with virtually no electricity, patchy communications and shortages of fuel, clean water and other essentials in the wake of Hurricane Maria, the most powerful storm to hit the island in nearly 90 years.
+Sept 29 (Reuters) - Puerto Rico, a U.S. territory of 3.4 million people, struggled through a tenth day with virtually no electricity, patchy communications and shortages of fuel, clean water and other essentials in the wake of Hurricane Maria, the most powerful storm to hit the island in nearly 90 years.

 The storm struck on Sept.
 20 with lethal, roof-ripping force and torrential rains that caused widespread flooding and heavily damaged homes, roads and other infrastructure.